sharonkipruto-code/Phase-1-project/README.md

 The project relies of data from [kaggle](https://www.kaggle.com/datasets/drealbash/aviation-accident-from-1919-2023?select=aviation-accident-data-2023-05-16.csv)

+Who is this for?
+**SKYSAFE ANALITIC LTD.'S new aviation department

 The project seeks to answer:
  1. Which aircrafts has the highest and lowest accidents,injuries and fatalities?

  2. Does number of engines in an aircraft impact accidents?

  3. Which aircrafts are best used for private and commercial flights?

+ 4. How have accident trends changed overtime?

  ## KEY STEPS IN DATA SCIENCE